SEO for Sydney Solar Installers

 Build Review Velocity

 It's not just about total reviews — Google weights recency.
-A firm with 30 reviews (5 this month) outranks one with 80 reviews (last one 6 months ago).
+A solar installer with 30 reviews (5 this month) outranks one with 80 reviews (last one 6 months ago).
 Set up a simple post-engagement email asking for a review.
 Aim for 2–4 new reviews per month.

 Publish GBP Posts Weekly